sigasi/sigasi_insights/content/faq.md

 * If this is not enough, also remove `<workspaceSigasi>/.metadata/.plugins/org.eclipse.ui.ide` and `<workspaceSigasi>/org.eclipse.ui.workbench.texteditor`
 * If this still fails remove `<workspaceSigasi>/.metadata/.plugins/org.eclipse.core.resources`, note that you will have to re-import your projects if you remove this folder.

+## Slow startup on Windows 10

+If you experience long start-up delays on Windows 10, excluding the installation folder from the Microsoft Defender Antivirus scan might improve the start-up time.
+This is not specific for Sigasi Studio but affects all [Eclipse installations](https://bugs.eclipse.org/bugs/show_bug.cgi?id=548443).

+Instructions on excluding the installation folder are available in [this Microsoft support article](https://support.microsoft.com/en-us/help/4028485/windows-10-add-an-exclusion-to-windows-security).

 ## How can I undo "Exclude from build"?

 If you accidentally [excluded a file from the VHDL or Verilog build](/manual/libraries#modifying-the-library-configuration), you can easily undo this by right-clicking the file again and selecting **Set Library**.
 Next, select the library in which this file needs to compiled.

 If you use a version control system, you can also revert the `.library_mapping.xml` file.
 Sigasi Studio will automatically pick up changes to this file and update the library information.
-Note that you can also the *Local history* feature for this (**Team > Show Local History**).
+Note that you can also use the *Local history* feature for this (**Team > Show Local History**).

+## A graphical view has too many nodes for rendering

+To improve performance, the [Dependencies View], [Block Diagram View] and [State Machines View] will limit the number of nodes they display.
+If the number of nodes needed to display a graphic is higher than the limit, the following error message will be shown.

+> Diagram contains too many nodes for real-time rendering.
+See advanced preferences to increase this limit.

+You can increase the limit by going to **Window > Preferences > Sigasi > Advanced** and increase the Maximum number of nodes.
+Allowing more nodes to be displayed might result in slow or unresponsive diagrams.

 # Other tools